kumar-hemant/dtlpy-documentation/docs_build/tutorials_templates/apps/part_1_create_spa.md

 }
 ```

+### Toolbar

 ### Modules

 The modules are the modules that are required by the application to work properly.
 They are the Faas module, for more
-information, please refer to the documentation (TODO: add link)
+information, please refer to the documentation FaaS documentation.

 ### Services